na-na-hi/renget/archive/stscript.md

 /run TestPreset.getMessages
 ```

 Now, we will have to apply two modifications.
 First, we want the function to return the messages in an array, and not print them.
-Second, we want to filter system messages and notes.
+Second, we want to filter system messages.
 Filtering is easy to do with arrays, so let's start with the former.
 There are a couple of ways we could go about it, like trying to split the string or apply a regex, but what I'll do is to get the messages one at a time and add them one by one to an array.

 First, let's do a simple loop.
 Note the `/incvar i` part.
 If you forget to step your loop variable, you'll get an infinite loop.
 SillyTavern will shut it off for you, but keep it in mind nonetheless.
 ```
-/setvar key=i {{getvar::gm_start }} |
+/setvar key=i {{getvar::gm_start}} |
 /while left=i rule=lte right={{getvar::gm_end}}
 	"
 	/echo \{\{getvar::i\}\} \|